mattjh1/mattjh-blog/content/post/obsidian-notetaking.md

 ---

 Over the years, my journey into effective note-taking has been anything but linear.
-From the chaos of handwritten notes in university to exploring various digital tools, I've discovered what works for me in managing information overload.
+From the chaos of disorganized, barely readable handwritten notes in university to exploring various digital tools, I've discovered what works for me in managing information overload.

 <!--more-->